-Shirley Tillotson wins top prize for academic writing in Canadian history for her book Give and Take: The Citizen-Taxpayer and the Rise of Canadian Democracy published by UBC Press in 2017.
+Benjamin Hoy wins top prize for academic writing in Canadian history for his book A Line of Blood and Dirt: Creating the Canada-United States Border across Indigenous Lands published by Oxford University Press in 2021.

 The award is presented annually by the Canadian Historical Association to the non-fiction work of Canadian history judged to have made the most significant contribution to an understanding of the Canadian past.

-This year’s announcement ceremony took place in Vancouver as part of the 2019 Congress of the Humanities and Social Sciences.
+This year’s announcement ceremony took place online as part of the 2022 Congress of the Humanities and Social Sciences.

 Four other academics were shortlisted for the Scholarly Research prize (in alphabetical order):

 The CHA announced the winner of its other major annual prize.
-Barbed-Wire Imperialism: Britain’s Empire of Camps, 1876–1903 by Aidan Forth won the Ferguson Prize for outstanding scholarly work in a field of history outside of Canadian history.
+Mennonite Farmers.
+A Global History of Place and Sustainability by Royden Loewen won the Ferguson Prize for outstanding scholarly work in a field of history outside of Canadian history.